-This is Part 2 of 3.
+This is Part 2 in a 4 part series.
 Click here to read Part 1.

 Sharing the introduction of my story of my “run in” with a seriously large pickup truck on July 24, 2019 with you, my reader, has opened up my thinking about not only what I hope to accomplish with this series, but it has also inspired me to give my best effort to “move you” as well to a new level of consciousness and commitment to your own wellbeing